merginit/merginit.com/src/lib/blog/posts/22062025-the-myth-of-ais-ultimate-limit.md

 ## Gödel, Penrose, and the Myth of AI's Ultimate Limit: A Critique

-You’ve probably seen one of them.
-A slickly produced video, often with clean whiteboard animations, that makes a bold claim: there is a simple, provable task that all Artificial Intelligence will *forever* fail at, proving the human mind is fundamentally superior.
-A popular German example, ["Die simple Aufgabe, an der jede KI scheitert"](https://www.youtube.com/watch?v=x_ZhqjbgdAQ) by *100SekundenPhysik*, does an excellent job of explaining this very flawed argument.
+You've probably seen one of them.
+A slickly produced video, often with clean whiteboard animations, that makes a bold claim: there is a simple, provable task that all Artificial Intelligence will _forever_ fail at, proving the human mind is fundamentally superior.
+A popular German example, ["Die simple Aufgabe, an der jede KI scheitert"](https://www.youtube.com/watch?v=x_ZhqjbgdAQ) by _100SekundenPhysik_, does an excellent job of explaining this very flawed argument.

 The video posits that because of Kurt Gödel's famous incompleteness theorems, any AI, being an algorithmic system, can be stumped by a specific logical statement that a human can easily recognize as true.
 This, the argument goes, is the silver bullet that establishes a permanent hierarchy with human consciousness on top.